LondheShubham153/90DaysOfDevOps/2023/day04/tasks.md

  **Tasks**

  - Explain in your own words and examples, what is Shell Scripting for DevOps.

+Shell scripting for DevOps means set of instruction given by user which will use in process's like automation , installation , services etc.

  - What is `#!/bin/bash?` can we write `#!/bin/sh` as well?

+`#!/bin/bash` is shebang , basically a interpreter for scripts .

+yes we can write #!/bin/sh as it specifies the basic shell features does not required bash specific features.

  - Write a Shell Script which prints `I will complete #90DaysOofDevOps challenge`

+#!/bin/bash
+read -p "enter input" input
+echo "$input"

  - Write a Shell Script to take user input, input from arguments and print the variables.

+#!/bin/bash
+read -p "value" value
+arg_value=$1
+echo "result : $value"
+echo "arg_result : $arg_value"

  - Write an Example of If else in Shell Scripting by comparing 2 numbers

+#!/bin/bash

+read -p "value" value

+read -p "value2" value2

+if [ $value -gt $value2 ]

+then echo "good"

+else echo "not good"

+fi

  Was it difficult?